284th Rifle Division: Operation Ring

-3rd Formation
+Third formation

 The final 284th Rifle Division was one of six new divisions formed in the Transbaikal in July, 1943.
 Its order of battle remained the same as the first two formations.
 Col. Vasilii Stepanovich Elikhov was assigned to command on July 15.
 It served in the Transbaikal Front, in 17th Army, for the duration.
 Colonel Elikhov was replaced by Col. Aslan Usupovich Badzhelidze on April 21, 1945.
 When the Soviet Union declared war on Japan on August 9, 1945, the division joined in the advance into Manchuria.
 This advance was mostly unopposed, and this formation of the 284th saw very little, if any, combat.
 For its efforts, the division was awarded the honorific Khingan.
 In October, 1945, the division became the 14th Mechanized Division at Nerchinsk, part of the 6th Guards Tank Army.
 On June 4, 1957, it was redesignated as the 89th Motor Rifle Division.